Our customer reviews

 2. Who is the Menopause Profile suitable for?

-The test is intended for women who experience typical menopause symptoms or want to better assess their hormonal situation.
+The test is aimed at women who experience typical menopause symptoms or want to better assess their hormonal situation.
 It is also useful for women who are unsure whether their symptoms are due to menopause or other causes.

 3. How does the test work?